-Welcome to the third annual Boston College Sociology Graduate Student Association Research Symposium, BCSGSARS, if you will!
-Graduate students in the department organize the symposium as a research sharing event, a welcoming space where graduate students present work and work-in-progress.
-Presenters make every attempt to move to discussion quickly; feedback on presentations is an important goal of the symposium.
-The symposium provides an opportunity for students to get a head-start on preparing and practicing conference presentations.
-Graduate and undergraduate students and faculty are welcome to attend.
+The third annual Boston College Sociology Graduate Student Association Research Symposium, BCSGSARS, if you will!
+Graduate students in the department organized the symposium as a research sharing event, a welcoming space where graduate students presented work and work-in-progress.
+Presenters made every attempt to move to discussion quickly; feedback on presentations was an important goal of the symposium.
+The symposium provided an opportunity for students to get a head-start on preparing and practicing conference presentations.
+Graduate and undergraduate students and faculty were welcome to attend.

 Bobby Wengronowitz: Enter CSA Lite: The Partial Conventionalization and Dilution of Alternative Agriculture’s Radical Edge